Ethan23p/agent-dashboard/README.md

 A custom-built tool for rapidly experimenting with agentic workflows.

-Agent Dashboard provides a powerful, Claude-like terminal interface for the `fast-agent` framework.
+Agent Dashboard provides a powerful terminal interface for the `fast-agent` framework.
 It's designed as a testbed for developers who want to seamlessly switch between interacting with an agent and modifying its underlying code.
-Think of it as a highly tweakable, modular, and open version of Claude desktop, built with strong software design principles to make development easy.
+Think of it as a highly tweakable, modular, and open version of Claude Desktop, built with strong software design principles to make development easy.

 ![Agent Dashboard Screenshot](paperwork/agent_dashboard_ui_20250907.png)